 Embed more links

 Some users have success with including multiple links to the same content in a single campaign.
 This is particularly helpful for campaigns with a single call to action, such as prompting your subscribers to donate.

 You could put donation buttons in a several content areas, or vary link text throughout your campaign.
 Instead of having a single donation link, you will have several, which increases the odds of someone clicking—even though every link points to the same target webpage.
 It's always a good idea to test your links.

 Testing content with A/B Testing Campaigns

-A/B Split Campaigns can help you test a lot of things, including the actual content in your campaign.
+A/B Testing Campaigns can help you test a lot of things, including the actual content in your campaign.
 You'll create different versions of your content in a single A/B Testing Campaign, and MailChimp will send each version to a separate set of subscribers in your list and track engagement.
-The one that performs better is sent automatically to the remaining part of your list.
+The one that performs better is sent to a remaining set of your recipients who weren't sent any of the test versions.

 Open and click rates improve when you provide the most relevant content to the most interested group of people.
 Make time to review your reports, and test often to get the most out of your campaigns.